htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 ## JAVA specific
 - Api routes should be implemented in the same order as they are in the api.md documentation
 - If the route does not jet exist in the docu file it should be added (further instructions in the file)

-## Style
-- use the font quicksand on every UI
-- use the accent color `#4095BF` `hsl(200, 50, 50)`
-- for recoloring svgs you can use this generator https://codepen.io/sosuke/pen/Pjoqqp